Intussusception

 Child requiring care beyond the capability of the hospital

 Note: when transferring infants or children with possible surgical conditions, ensure they have adequate analgesia, venous access and intravenous fluids prior to transfer, as third space losses can be large and lead to haemodynamic collapse.
-Consider a nasogastric tube on free drainage if transferring by air.
+Insert a nasogastric tube on free drainage if transferring by air.

 For emergency advice and paediatric or neonatal ICU transfers, see Retrieval Services